BarsMonster/NanoStep/README.md

 - DIR signal latency is reduced - less code in interrupt processing.
 Still around 2µs latency is expected (hardware stepper drivers has around 0.2µs latency).
 But should be good enough. **Note, that it is no longer possible to reverse rotation direction in S42B-NanoStep settings.** This is sacrificed to reduce DIR latency.
 You can invert motor in Marlin/Klipper with no penalty in performance.
 - No more floating point math in control loop.
 Perfect fixed point math everywhere.
 - Main control loop is optimized and now runs at 30kHz vs 10kHz originally.
 35-40kHz also fits, but I prefer to have some margin.
 - OLED display is >10x faster.
+Now we are getting reliable 10fps refresh rate.
-- DIP pins are ignored.
-They are a mess.
+- DIP switches are always ignored to simplify initial configuration.
 Please use OLED menu or serial port for configuration.
 - Magnetic Viewer added which shows how strong is magnetic field.
 You should be between 40% and 80% field strength maximum.
 - No limit on error magnitude to be corrected.
 You can force it 5 rotations away from target - and it will return back (original version gave up after ~40° error).
+There could be surprises with >9 rotation errors, where both error & target positions wrap around, let's see if it causes any issues in practice.
-- Auto-restart if multiple skipped steps detected.
+- Auto-restart error correction if multiple skipped steps detected (happens when trying to correct error faster than stepper motor can accelerate at configured current limit).
-- Only PI values are used.
+- Only PI values are used for correcting positional error.
 D is currently ignored.
+PID does not affect reaction to step signals, which is always done in open loop.
 - Current is fixed, will no longer reduce automatically.
-If you want to run cooler - feel free to reduce current below manufacturer recomendation.
-50% current works just fine.
+If you want to run cooler - feel free to reduce current below manufacturer limit.
+50% current works just fine for most uses.
 - Display always shows encoder reading - useful for debugging.
-- Screensaver will switch off display after 1 minute of inactivity (en=0 or no steps)
+- Screensaver will switch off display after 1 minute of inactivity (en=0 or no steps).
+Otherwise OLED displays degrade after ~1 year of continuous operation.
 - There is now timeout in SPI readout code for TLE5012 (there were infinite loops when waiting for new data).
-If random glitch will happen there - system will not hang, and system will retry in 30µs.
+If random glitch will happen there - system will not hang and retry in 33µs.

 ## Features from TrueStep
 - New UART [interface](SerialInterface.md)